rvaghashiya/starter-academic/content/home/experience.md

         Screening Systemic Disorders via Retinal Vascular Biomarkers

-        *	Developed a clinician-in-the-loop-based AI pipeline for the extraction and quantification of retinal vascular parameters with results within ±8% of the research benchmark tool SIVA.
+        *	Developed a clinician-in-the-loop AI pipeline for the extraction and quantification of retinal vascular parameters with results within ±8% of the research benchmark tool SIVA.
 Python, OpenCV, Django
         *	Organized weekly brainstorming sessions for ideation, need analysis, and literature review on Dry Eye Disorder screening and anterior segment imaging
-        *	Participated in clinical immersion to analyze the confounding factors in the grading criteria used by specialists
-        *	Formulated a decision support system plan to address the grading issues in Retinopathy of Prematurity
+        *	Analyzed confounding factors in the grading criteria used by Retinopathy of Prematurity specialists and formulated a decision support system plan to address these issues

   - title: Machine Learning Intern
     company: Capgemini Technology Services Ltd.